White Rock Acres Rock Climbing

 Just South of Boiling Springs, PA; the trailhead (marked with blue blazes) is just inside the "White Rock Acres" development.

 In Boiling Springs cross over the 174, turn right onto Old Stonehouse Road and this will cross RR tracks and will then take a 90 deg turn left (take the turn left).
 Follow for a minute or two and you'll come upon Kuhn Rd (there will be fields on your left and right and a stream just ahead).
 Turn right onto Kuhn and up on your right very shortly (seconds) the blue blazed trailhead will be there.
 Pull over in one of the obvious pull offs.

 If you want to practice self rescue, anchors, rappeling, belaying, ascending a rope, etc this is the place to do it!
-Its high on a ridge (nice approach), great views, sunny but not terrible (South facing yes but plenty of trees for shade), its public land, you can take the dog (if your dog isn't very nice its ok because the chances of you running into someone else climbing is slim, but possible) and family.
+Its also high on a ridge (nice approach), great views, sunny, its public land and you can take the dog and family.